theali29/IF-ELSE/README.md

 # Python Projects
-Here you will find all codes of python programming Language and solved questions as well
+Here you will find all my lectures,assignments,quizes codes of Python projects